watem-sedem/watem-sedem/docs/input.rst

 Routing maps
 ************

-The routing algorithm of CN-WS can take into account rasters that impose a single-flow routing along a line element in the landscape as defined by the user.
+The routing algorithm of WaTEM/SEDEM can take into account rasters that impose a single-flow routing along a line element in the landscape as defined by the user.
 The
 :ref:`river routing map <riverroutingmap>`, :ref:`ditchmap <ditchmap>` and